ec-jrc/datacite-to-dcat-ap/documentation/Mappings.md

 <h3><a name="mapping-identifiers">Identifiers</a></h3>
-<p>Datacite supports the use of persistent identifiers to denote:</p>
+<p>DataCite supports the use of persistent identifiers to denote:</p>
 <ul>
   <li>the described resource, and the related resources</li>
   <li>resource creators and contributors</li>
 </ul>
-<p>In Datacite, such identifiers are specified as follows:</p>
+<p>In DataCite, such identifiers are specified as follows:</p>
 <ul>
 <li>the identifier</li>
 <li>the identifier type / scheme name (e.g., <code>ORCID</code>, <code>ISNI</code>, <code>DOI</code>)</li>
 <li>optionally, the scheme URI (e.g., <code>http://orcid.org/</code>, <code>http://www.isni.org/</code>, <code>http://dx.doi.org/</code>)</li>
 </ul>
-<p>In Datacite+DCAT-AP, all these identifiers are mapped to URIs, by concatenating the identifier in the Datacite record with a URI prefix defined for each identifier type / scheme.
+<p>In DataCite+DCAT-AP, all these identifiers are mapped to URIs, by concatenating the identifier in the DataCite record with a URI prefix defined for each identifier type / scheme.
 Whenever possible, dereferenceable HTTP URIs/URLs are used; otherwise, URNs.</p>
 <p>This mapping is based on the name of the identifier type / scheme.</p>
-<p>Notably, Datacite provides a <a href="https://schema.datacite.org/meta/kernel-3/include/relatedIdentifierType-3.1.xsd">code list</a> for the types / schemes of identifiers used to denote resource, but no code list is defined in Datacite for types / schemes of identifiers used to denote resource creators / contributors (the specification uses, as an example, "ORCID" and "ISNI").</p>
+<p>Notably, DataCite provides a <a href="https://schema.datacite.org/meta/kernel-3/include/relatedIdentifierType-3.1.xsd">code list</a> for the types / schemes of identifiers used to denote resource, but no code list is defined in DataCite for types / schemes of identifiers used to denote resource creators / contributors (the specification uses, as an example, "ORCID" and "ISNI").</p>
-<p>Datacite does not specify a code list for scheme URIs.
-So, the mapping between the identifier type / scheme implemented in Datacite+DCAT-AP is based on the relevant registries and examples in the Datacite metadata schema specification.
+<p>DataCite does not specify a code list for scheme URIs.
+So, the mapping between the identifier type / scheme implemented in DataCite+DCAT-AP is based on the relevant registries and examples in the DataCite metadata schema specification.
 No URI prefix is of course used is the identifier is already a URI (as URLs and URNs).</p>
-<p>The following table shows, for each identifier type / scheme, which is the URI prefix used in Datacite+DCAT-AP, along with examples of the results of such mappings.
-As mentioned above, all the identifier types / schemes in the table are defined as a code list in the Datacite metadata schema, with the exception of ORCID and ISNI (marked in italic).</p>
+<p>The following table shows, for each identifier type / scheme, which is the URI prefix used in DataCite+DCAT-AP, along with examples of the results of such mappings.
+As mentioned above, all the identifier types / schemes in the table are defined as a code list in the DataCite metadata schema, with the exception of ORCID and ISNI (marked in italic).</p>

 <table>
   <thead>
     <tr>
       <th rowspan="2">Identifier type / scheme</th>
       <th rowspan="2">Element(s)</th>
-      <th rowspan="2">URI prefix used in Datacite+DCAT-AP</th>
+      <th rowspan="2">URI prefix used in DataCite+DCAT-AP</th>
       <th colspan="2">Example</th>
       <th rowspan="2">Mapping status</th>
       <th rowspan="2">Comments</th>